 - Large-scale experimental genetic screens.
-Working closely with Oliver Billker and Marcus Lee, we develop scalable genetic technologies and apply them to human, simian and rodent Plasmodium parasites to explore the unannotated half of the Plasmodium genome and prioritise drug targets.
+Working closely with Oliver Billker and Marcus Lee, we developed scalable genetic technologies and applied them to human, simian and rodent Plasmodium parasites to explore the unannotated half of the Plasmodium genome and prioritise drug targets.

 - Partnership and capacity building.
 Plasmodium parasites are not model organisms, and all malaria research is rooted in the challenges facing endemic countries.
-We work closely with partners in Kenya, Ghana, India and Colombia to ensure the tools we develop are accessible to all malaria researchers.
+We worked closely with partners in Kenya, Ghana, India and Colombia to ensure the tools we developed were accessible to all malaria researchers.